-Tom Hanks was the first choice to play Josh Baskin but was unavailable due to scheduling conflicts with the films Dragnet and Punchline.
-Robert De Niro was then offered the lead role, and was rejected because his salary demand ($6 million) was too high.
-Tom Hanks then became available and accepted the lead role for $2 million.
-David Moscow was originally cast not as young Josh, but as Billy, since he didn't look like Robert De Niro.
-When Tom Hanks was given the role, David Moscow was recast as young Josh.
+Tom Hanks was the first choice to play Josh Baskin but was unavailable due to scheduling conflicts with the films Dragnet (1987) and Punchline (1988).
+Robert De Niro was then offered the lead role, and was rejected because his salary demand (six million dollars) was too high.
+Hanks then became available and accepted the lead role for two million dollars.
+David Moscow was originally cast not as young Josh, but as Billy, since he didn't look like De Niro.
+When Hanks was given the role, Moscow was recast as young Josh.

 In preparation for the role, Tom Hanks met David Moscow and studied videotapes of him to see how he behaved and spoke.
-Tom Hanks also felt that David Moscow should just be himself so that the Josh Baskin character persona would be that of a real 12-year-old.
+Hanks also felt that Moscow should just be himself so that the Josh Baskin character persona would be that of a real twelve-year-old.

 The scenes in Josh's neighborhood were filmed in Cliffside Park, New Jersey.
 The amusement park scene in the beginning of the movie where the wish was made was filmed at Ross Dock Picnic Area on the Hudson in Fort Lee.
 It is not an amusement park but was set up as one.
 The George Washington Bridge can be seen clearly in some of the shots.
 The scene at the end where he finds the machine were filmed on the pier at Rye Playland, in New York's Westchester County.

-The offices of an actual advertising agency on 23rd Street in the Chelsea district in New York City was used for the scenes involving the fictitious MacMillan Toys Company, which were very hard on both the film crew and the actual workers of the agency.
-The location fee of $25,000 was donated to the American Craft Museum by the agency and Twentieth Century-Fox.
+The offices of an actual advertising agency on 23rd Street in the Chelsea district in New York City, was used for the scenes involving the fictitious MacMillan Toys Company, which were very hard on both the film crew and the workers of the agency.
+The location fee of 25,000 dollars was donated to the American Craft Museum by the agency and 20th Century Fox.